jtak/cybersecuritybase-project/README.md

         return NoOpPasswordEncoder.getInstance();
     }

 Passwords are saved in plaintext.
-This is stupid and easy to fix by using BCrypt password encoder instead of nothing.
+This is stupid and easy to fix by using BCrypt password encoder instead:

+    @Bean
+    public PasswordEncoder passwordEncoder() {
+        return new BCryptPasswordEncoder();
+    }

-CSRF protection is also disabled.
-It can be fixed by removing the line
+CSRF protection can be enabled by removing the line

     http.csrf().disable();

 ### Missing function level access control (A7)
-The application doesn't have any access control for deleting secret notes.
-Anyone can view and delete any secret message.
-This could be fixed by checking the identity when deleting or showing secrets.
+The application doesn't have any access control for viewing and deleting secret notes.

 No access control here: (SecretController.java)